carpentries-lab/metagenomics-analysis/_episodes/07-phyloseq.md

 > your chosen phylum and what are the unique names of the genera inside it.
 > がんばれ! (ganbate; *good luck*):
 >> ## Solution
->> Change the name of a new phylum wherever it is needed to get the result.
+>> Change the name of a new phylum wherever it is needed and the name of the rank that we are asking for, to get the result.
 >> As an example, here is the solution for Proteobacteria:
 >> ~~~
 >> sum(merged_metagenomes@tax_table@.Data[,"Phylum"] == "Proteobacteria")